B-Czarnetzki/speechjoey/README.md

 For training a speech model, you need parallel data.
 SpeechJoey exspects two files per dataset.
 The source file contains the necessary information for the audio inputs.
-E.g train.lst should contain the path to an (.npy) file storing the audio features for each utterance per line.
+E.g train.lst should contain the path to an (.npy) file storing the audio features for one utterance per line.
 ```
 user/yourusername/your/path/to/project/features/audio_utterance_01.npy
 user/yourusername/your/path/to/project/features/audio_utterance_02.npy